Calling for more action: The state of transparency in Australia

 People sending money to friends and family back home, students paying for overseas student loans, pensioners receiving their monthly payments and many many more - with no hidden fees, and no misleading pricing.

 Transparency should apply across the board and not discriminate based on country or currency route.
 The UN Sustainable Development Goals are clear: by 2030, the cost of remittances needs to be below 3%.
-It currently hovers around 6.04%, so we have a long way to go.
+According to the World Bank, currently hovers around 6.24%, so we have a long way to go.
 What’s keeping prices so high?
 You guessed it: a lack of cost transparency.

 Together we can fix that.